Chasing hummingbirds in the footsteps of Humboldt

 In 2018, my collaborators and I published a study in Current Biology reporting the discovery of high-frequency vocalizations in four species of Andean hummingbirds.
 Three species live in the cloud forest (Adelomyia melanogenys, Boissonneaua flavescens, and Aglaiocercus coelestis) and the fourth species (Oreotrochilus chimborazo) is native to the high-altitude grasslands or paramo.
 We also showed that the frequency content of these calls does not overlap with the ambient noise in their habitat, suggesting that these high-frequency vocalizations are adapted to the challenging acoustic conditions in their environment.

-Adult male Ecuadorian Hillstar (Oreotrochilus chimborazo) near Quilotoa Volcano (Ecuador) perching atop a Chuquiraga j. branch while producing its high-frequency song.
+Adult male Ecuadorian Hillstar (Oreotrochilus chimborazo) near Quilotoa Volcano (Ecuador) perching atop a Chuquiraga j. branch.
 Photo: Fernanda G. Duque

 The story of this discovery began many years ago with one hummingbird, the Ecuadorian Hillstar (O. chimborazo).
 This is a high-altitude specialist distributed along the Andean paramos of Ecuador and southern Colombia.
 Carlos Rodriguez-Saltos, my collaborator, worked with this hummingbird a decade ago, looking at the genetic diversity across populations of the species.
 Sometimes he heard ‘weird’ sounds which he suspected were produced by the hummingbirds.
 On January 02, 2014 we went on a search for the Ecuadorian Hillstar, climbed Mt.
 Pichincha near Quito, and obtained our first recording of a high-frequency vocalization from the hummingbird.
 When we analyzed the recording, we knew we were onto something!